o-ran-sc/ric-app-ts/docs/user-guide.rst

     { "threshold": 5 }

-..
-FIXME Is the "Serving Cell RSRP" related to "Degradation" in AD message

-This Policy instructs Traffic Steering xApp to request a QoE Prediction for any UE whose Serving Cell RSRP is less than 5.
+This Policy instructs Traffic Steering xApp to hand-off any UE whose downlink throughput of its current serving cell is 5% below the throughput of any neighboring cell.
-Traffic Steering logs each A1 Policy update.

 Receiving Anomaly Detection
 ===========================